-a.
-How do you design, manage, and improve your key products and work processes?
-Answer each of the following questions.
+6.1 How do you design, manage, and improve your key products and work processes?
+Answer each of the following guestions.

-How do you determine key product and work process requirements?
+- How do you determine key product and work process requirements? - Response:

 What are your organization's key work processes?